 Employment Allowance

-The Employment Allowance is now £10,500.
-If your total employer's NI bill is under that, you pay nothing.
+The Employment Allowance is now £10,500, and if your total employer's NI bill is under that, you pay nothing.

 What other salons are doing

-None of these are good.
-But doing nothing isn't realistic either.
+None of those options are appealing, but doing nothing isn't realistic either.

 Raising prices

-If you haven't raised prices in two years, you've taken a pay cut.
-Costs went up.
-Your prices didn't.
+If you haven't raised prices in two years, you've effectively taken a pay cut because your costs went up and your prices didn't.

 Other ways to protect margin

 Minimum spend thresholds help too.
-Below a certain booking value, add a small fee.
-Discourages 15-minute appointments that don't cover chair costs.
+If a booking falls below a certain value, you add a small fee to discourage 15-minute appointments that don't cover your chair costs.

-A few salons are trying membership models.
-Unlimited blow-dries for a monthly fee.
-Locks in recurring revenue and clients who pre-pay tend to spend more when they visit.
+A few salons are also trying membership models, like unlimited blow-dries for a monthly fee.
+It locks in recurring revenue, and clients who pre-pay tend to spend more when they visit.

 Team structure